dba-i/mssql-dba/README.md

   - Analyzes existing indices and identifies potential redundancies or missing indices.
   - Suggests schema-level optimizations and highlights query inefficiencies.
   - Generates optimized query files and schema optimization scripts with detailed documentation.

+### Optimize Indices

+- **Name:** `optimize-indices`
+- **Description:** Optimize indices on specified tables.
+- **Input:**
+  - `tableNames`: A string containing the names of tables to optimize.
+- **Behavior:**
+  - Fetches information about existing and missing indices for the specified tables.
+  - Identifies inefficient indices and suggests removing them.
+  - Provides options for index consolidation where possible.
+  - Analyzes missing indices and includes them if necessary, while avoiding redundant indices.
+  - Generates index optimization scripts with detailed documentation.
+  - Creates rollback scripts and index maintenance stored procedures.

 ## Tools